 - Thanksgiving, A Celebration of Gratitude provides Thanksgiving lesson plans for grades 1-2, including art projects, crafts, History, and more.

-- Celebrate Thanksgiving Unit Study by Charlene Notgrass.
+- Celebrate Thanksgiving Unit Study by Charlene Notgrass (affiliate link).
 This highly recommended unit study for $9.95 includes 15 Thanksgiving lessons that cover History, Bible, Geography, Traditions, Art, Science, Poetry, Grammar, Creative Writing, and Crafts.

 - Woman’s Day Magazine has a selection of Thanksgiving crafts for kids of all ages.